 The shadow of death

-by Pastor Jon Enter
+By Pastor Jon Enter

 Every funeral I’ve attended has included Psalm 23.
 This psalm pours on comfort with its opening words: “The Lord is my Shepherd” (verse 1).
 The Lord with all capital letters is a special name for God, revealing the abundance of his mercy.
 God then ties his unstoppable, unending grace to the picture of a shepherd constantly there for his sheep.
 The hearts of the hurting at funerals relax in the comfort of this grace.